 After teaching for 10 years in public school, I decided I wanted to work with younger children and started a program for 3 & 4-year-olds.
 As this program grew, so did the phone calls for all ages and longer hours.
 That was 35 years ago when I opened my childcare center.

 As a center owner/director I saw the value of networking with other owners and the National Child Care Association (NCCA) was a perfect fit.
 I became active at the state level and then at the national level.
 As a board member of NCCA, I saw the development of a staff credential (CCP), a director credential (NAC) and a center accreditation (NECPA).

 Empowering and educating staff and children were always my passion.
 I fulfilled these goals through NCCA, NECPA, and state committee work – helping to write the first Core Body of Knowledge in New York (I was the only center-based provider on the committee), and also by teaching Child Care Management and Health, Safety and Nutrition at 2 local colleges.

 NECPA has given me the opportunity for the last three decades to be a verifier and visit centers around the country and the world.

-Now that I have sold my center, I hope to spend more time travelling for verification visits and taking family trips with my husband, 2 sons and granddaughter.
+Now that I have sold my center, I hope to spend more time traveling for verification visits and taking family trips with my husband, 2 sons, and granddaughter.